team-haigo/axa-design-system/README.md

 You are supposed to copy or buy and host yourself the font files.
 You can download the original _Source Sans Pro Regular_ and _Source Sans Pro SemiBold_ here : https://fonts.google.com/selection?selection.family=Source+Sans+Pro:400,600.
 For performance reasons, please select a language and convert the files to Woff2 (for performance) and Woff (for compatibility).
 The License for _Publico Headline Bold_ DISALLOWS us to distribute to other Axa entities the original file.
 Please buy a licence from Commercial Type (https://commercialtype.com/catalog/publico/publico_headline/bold), with the Woff2 option (for performance) and Woff (for compatibility).

-## Usage

-The live documentation is here : https://jpv-axa.github.io/book/.
-Once you have include the CSS/JS file in your project, you will be able to use the code as demonstrated in the "How to Code That?" tab of each demo.